Using Alpha Dog Training

 While our domesticated dogs may differ in personality and behavior, there exists in most every breed this instinctual need to be leader or follower.

-While neutering and spay may lessen the drive to be aggressive for breeding rights, most domestic dogs by instinct will "test the waters" so to speak and find their position amongst your family, their pack.
-Should you live with multiple dogs, competition for food, favorite spot on the sofa, favorite toy or bone is common.
+Neutering and spay may lessen the drive to be aggressive for breeding rights yet most domestic dogs by instinct will "test the waters" so to speak and find their position amongst your family, their pack.
+Multiple dog families may notice competition for food, the best resting spot on the sofa, best toy or bone, this is common.

-This natural pattern or instinct in dogs actually works in our favor!
+Natural patterns and instinct in our dogs actually works in our favor!

 As owners we can key in on this instinct and achieve a level of "alpha" amongst our dogs that when established, will curtail any unwanted behavior, in fighting amongst multiple dogs and a peaceful coexistence with our children.
 Why?, because we are viewed as dominant, confident, loving and nurturing leader.